appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

    docker-compose up -d
    ```

 When the server restarts, Appsmith updates to the latest version.
-This setup runs an Appsmith instance and a Watchtower instance to auto update Appsmith.
+This setup runs an Appsmith instance and a Watchtower instance to automate updates.
 You may also schedule automatic updates for your instance.
 For more information, see [Configure auto-updates](/getting-started/setup/instance-management/maintenance-window#adding-a-configurable-maintenance-window-for-appsmiths-auto-updates).

 ## Troubleshooting